 Emily hails from the mouth of the Fraser River on Coast Salish land, and now calls the Yukon home.
-She is fifth-generation Canadian with ancestral roots in the Anglo-Celtic isles and Scandanavia.
 She is a certified teacher with 15 years experience working with young people of all ages.
-Emily has a background working as an international youth leadership trip facilitator in rural Kenya and Ecuador, canoe and backpacking outtrip director, motivational tour speaker, native plant researcher, outdoor curriculum designer and classroom teacher.
+Aside from growing up by the salt and sea of coastal BC, her ancestral roots are in the Celtic-Anglo isles and Scandanavia.
+Emily has a background working as an international youth leadership trip facilitator in rural Kenya and Ecuador, canoe and backpacking outtrip director, motivational tour speaker, native plant researcher, outdoor curriculum designer and classroom teacher (French, Science & Humanities).

-She holds a BEd in Indigenous Perspectives from SFU, a BA Geography (Environment and Sustainability) from UBC, and is a Level 3 Childcare worker.
-She has certificates in 80-hour Wilderness First Responder, Flatwater Canoe Instruction, Swift Water Rescue Level 1 & 2 and Permaculture Design.
+She holds a BEd in Indigenous Perspectives from SFU, a BA Biogeography (Environment & Sustainability) from UBC, and is a Level 3 Childcare worker.
+She has certificates in 80-hour Wilderness First Responder, Flatwater Canoe Instruction, Swift Water Rescue Level 1 & 2, Yoga Teacher Training and Permaculture Design.
 She has recently trained at The Tracker School in New Jersey in survival skills and tracking.
-Her big passion is working with plants, which she pursues through traditional willow basket-weaving, harvesting and blending herbal teas and making medicinal salves.
+Her big passion is working with plants, which she pursues through traditional willow basket-weaving, harvesting and blending wild herbal teas and making medicinal salves.

 What makes Erin feel alive?